Origen-SDK/rfcs/text/0000-origen-vector-format.md

-The above is perhaps not as human-readable as a nicely aligned conventional vector file, but it's not too bad and real life examples are likely to be more repetive which would make them easier to scan by eye.
+The above is perhaps not as human-readable as a nicely aligned conventional vector file, but it's not too bad and real life examples are likely to be more repetive which would make them easier to scan by eye. e.g. see [this example](https://github.com/Origen-SDK/origen_sim/blob/4788459f695e5f26ada6e85f8dd6fba80a8780d0/pattern/sim_capture/default/cmd55.org)

 Primarily, this format is chosen because it is easy to consume and generate with Origen, and it is resilient to changes in the underlying application structure - e.g. to remove some